Cyprian Ekwensi: Literary career

-Ekwensi wrote hundreds of short stories, radio and television scripts, and several dozen novels, including children's books.
+Ekwensi wrote hundreds of short stories (his story "Law of the Grazing Field" was included in An African Treasury, a 1960 anthology edited by Langston Hughes), radio and television scripts, and several dozen novels, including children's books.
 His 1954 People of the City was his first book to garner international attention.

-His novel Drummer Boy (1960), based on the life of Benjamin 'Kokoro' Aderounmu was a perceptive and powerful description of the wandering, homeless and poverty-stricken life of a street artist.

-His most successful novel was Jagua Nana (1961), about a Pidgin-speaking Nigerian woman who leaves her husband to work as a prostitute in a city and falls in love with a teacher.
-He also wrote a sequel to this, Jagua Nana's Daughter.
+His novel Drummer Boy (1960), based on the life of Benjamin "Kokoro"' Aderounmu, was a perceptive and powerful description of the wandering, homeless and poverty-stricken life of a street artist.
+Ekwensi's most successful novel was Jagua Nana (1961), about a Pidgin-speaking Nigerian woman who leaves her husband to work as a prostitute in a city and falls in love with a teacher.
+Ekwensi also wrote a sequel to this, Jagua Nana's Daughter.

-In 1968, he received the Dag Hammarskjöld's International Prize in Literature.
-In 2001, he was made an MFR and in 2006, he became a fellow of the Nigerian Academy of Letters.
+In 1968, he received the Dag Hammarskjöld International Prize in Literature.
+In 2001, he was appointed an MFR and in 2006, he became a fellow of the Nigerian Academy of Letters.

 Death

-Ekwensi died on 4 November 2007 at the Niger Foundation in Enugu, where he underwent an operation for an undisclosed ailment.
+Ekwensi died on 4 November 2007, aged 86, at the Niger Foundation in Enugu, where he had undergone an operation for an undisclosed ailment.
 The Association of Nigerian Authors (ANA), having intended to present him with an award on 16 November 2007, converted the honour to a posthumous award.